Overview

 The number of checklist items and their status are displayed directly in the task box in the scheduling calendar.

-• You can also check the item directly by clicking on the respective box without opening the full checking.
+You can also check an item directly by clicking the respective box without opening the full checklist.

 The checklist item text is displayed on hover.

 You can show the full checklist by clicking on the task box.
-This fires the onEventClick event handler that opens a modal dialog with task details.
+The onEventClick event handler delegates the work to app.showChecklist(), which opens a modal dialog with the checklist and saves the updated state.

 onEventClick: async args => {